ceena.dev

 Gmail Support Agent for Internal Operations

-A Gmail add-on that retrieves account context, reservation data, internal knowledge, and similar resolved support emails before drafting a response for human review.
+A Gmail add-on that assembles account context, checks past resolutions for relevance, diagnoses the real issue, and drafts a grounded response for human review.

 MCPRetrievalEmbeddingsContext AssemblyGmail Add-ons